What are my rights?

 Step 2.
 Negotiate with the garage

-Speak with the garage in person or over the phone.
-Ask to speak with a manager or owner.
+Now reach out to the garage.
+In person or over the phone, ask to speak with a manager or owner.

 Clearly explain your problem.
 Let them know you understand what you’re entitled to.
-Let them know the outcome you’re seeking.
+Tell them the outcome you’re seeking.
 Keep a record of your conversations.

-If you’re not getting anywhere with the garage, you have options to help you get the work done or claim compensation.
+If you aren’t getting anywhere with the garage, you have options to help you get the work done or claim compensation.
 But you should always try to negotiate with the garage first.